huridocs/uwazi-documentation/sysadmin-docs/set-up-pdf-metadata-extraction.md

 # Set up the PDF Metadata Extraction

-The PDF Metadata Extraction is a Machine Learning service that connects Uwazi.
-This service facilitates the fulfillment of the Uwazi properties that exist in the entities' PDFs.
+The PDF Metadata Extraction is a Machine Learning service that connects to Uwazi.
+This service facilitates the fulfillment of the Uwazi properties values that exist in the entities' PDFs.

 To set up this service in Uwazi follow these steps: